rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-07-9084bf8724bae279-listing-of-new-securities-of-antelopus-selan-energy-ltd-formerly-known-as-selan-.md

 stocks:
 - SELAN
 tags:
+- composite-scheme
+- equity
 - listing
-- equity-shares
 - scheme-of-arrangement
-- composite-scheme
-- corporate-restructuring
 title: Listing of New Securities of Antelopus Selan Energy Ltd pursuant to Composite Scheme of Arrangement
 ---